O5ten/SwingDesigner/README.md

 swingbuilder-editor
 ===================

-A simple tool to test out new groovy SwingBuilder layouts
+A simple tool to test out new groovy SwingBuilder layouts.
+Use at your own risk and modify as you want to suit your needs.

+Osten